 Affirmations are a useful tool to help change your beliefs, images and thought processes that may be holding you back from achieving what you want with your life.

-In fact, your self-talk is a an all-day-long affirmation.
-As we discovered on the self-talk page unless you are aware of and regulate your self-talk, what you may be affirming to yourself may not be the healthiest.
+In fact, your self-talk is an all-day-long affirmation.
+As we discovered on the self-talk page unless you are aware of and regulate your self-talk, what you are affirming to yourself may not be the healthiest.
 For example, how often have you said to yourself "No, I'm no good at ...?"
 "No, I could never do ...".
 These are both affirmations, but affirmations that stop Powerful Performance.
 You want to deliberately design and use affirmations that support you in your personal growth.

 Use of positive affirmations and visualization on a regular, conscious basis will support your success.
 Persistence achieves results much sooner than practicing periodically; practicing your affirmations daily has a compounding effect.
 Affirmations alone, however, do not guarantee success you also need to take action.

 There are nine simple, yet important guidelines that are recommended when creating your affirmations.

 - Be Exceptionally Clear About the Real Issue

 - Be Positive

 - Be Short and Specific